daevans1990/web-dev-hw/assignment-02/README.md

-# Heading 1
-## Heading 2
+# Assignment 2
-### Heading 3

-I am a paragraph.
-I may be several sentences long, and you'll have to scroll to the right to see me.

-That's tedious.
-Turn on the text wrapping feature by going to View > Toggle Soft Wrap.

-Problem solved!
+I decided to take this class to better understand web-development and make myself a more diverse internet journalist.
+1. I learned that, although the language is different, the basic structure of the internet is fairly simple.
+2. I hope to learn more about design and how to build efficient websites.
+3. I also hope to learn enough to one day run my own freelance journalism website.

 [Course Website](https://intro-web-dev.media-ed-online.com)